The Devil Next Door: Cast

-Polish map clarification
+Map of Poland controversy

 Polish Prime Minister Mateusz Morawiecki criticized the documentary for including a modern-day map of Poland, with the location of Nazi death camps marked on it.
-Morawiecki considered that implied that Poland was responsible for the death camps, instead of Nazi Germany.
+Morawiecki considered that it implied that Poland was responsible for the death camps instead of Nazi Germany.
 The map was shown as part of a segment from a 1985 television report that first detailed the allegations against Demjanjuk.
-The map was shown "repeatedly in various versions of the series", with no explanation that the camps were run by Germans.

-Morawiecki sent a letter to Netflix about the map, which was from a British press report in 1985.
-In response, in November 2019, Netflix agreed to "provide more information" onscreen to clearly show the camps were operated by the Germans.
+It was shown "repeatedly in various versions of the series", with no explanation that the camps were run by Germans.
+Morawiecki sent a letter to Netflix about the map, and Netflix agreed in November 2019 to "provide more information" onscreen to clearly show that the camps were operated by the Germans.
 Netflix was thanked by Morawiecki.
-Vanity Fair on November 15, 2019 noted that it was "unclear" when the tweaks would be made by Netflix.
+Vanity Fair observed on November 15, 2019, that it was "unclear" when Netflix would add those clarifications.